andrewh1978/px-deploy/README.md

 ## Install & Update

 1. Install and enable a container runtime such as Docker.
-On MacOS with Apple Silicon, it is recommended you use [Colima](https://github.com/abiosoft/colima).
-Start it with `colima start -a x86_64 -m 8 -c 8  --vz-rosetta`.
+On MacOS with Apple Silicon, it is recommended you use [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 2. Install the [Git CLI](https://github.com/git-guides/install-git).